 9. Ischgl Ski

 If you are on the hunt for a destination that has a little bit of everything, then Ischgl is perfect for you.
 The resort has everything from powder ski to a strong nightlife.
-Actually, those who have visited it before say that it’s a party hub with versatile skiing facilities.
+Actually, those who have visited it before say that it’s a party hub with versatile facilities.

 The slopes measure 240 km in total.
 And here’s the best part, you can ski into the Samnaun village and Switzerland.